Tingweiftw/documentation/docs/backend/12-OtherServices.md

 3. return it in the response

 ### Checkpoint
 When your code is complete, `npm run test:2` to verify.
-With the `"POST /todos/random"` tests passing, the total should now be `2 skipped, 10 passed, 12 total`.
+With the `"POST /todos/random"` tests passing, the total should now be `1 skipped, 9 passed, 10 total`.

 ### Demo: Getting ghosted
 ![images](https://user-images.githubusercontent.com/31716292/134328422-40afa902-9667-48e0-a128-951340cb3f0c.png)

-Let's try changing the fetch url from `https://www.boredapi.com/api/activity` to `https://asia-east2-govtech-tracer-stg.cloudfunctions.net/timeout`.
+Let's try changing the fetch url from `http://www.boredapi.com/api/activity` to `https://asia-east2-govtech-tracer-stg.cloudfunctions.net/timeout`.
 Now either `npm run test:2` again or click on `try it out` within the swagger UI, what happens?

 In the swagger UI, we are left hanging indefinitely and viewing the test results we see that jest itself times out stating that tests should complete within 5 seconds.